 Save the jungle-wear for the jungle and leave your zip-off ExOfficio pants at home.
 It’s a balance of form and function.
 There are other non-wrinkle, quick dry alternatives that won’t draw stares in a Paris cafe.
 I use Bluffworks clothing for work and travel.

 - Bluffworks Clothing (Secret pockets; don’t wrinkle; coming out with jeans soon!)
+See my full review.

 - Compression Socks (reduce swelling and risk of blood clots, I actually had a friend almost die from this)